NVIDIA/hpc-container-maker/docs/building_blocks.md

 - __pip__: The name of the `pip` tool to use.
 The default is `pip`.

+- __requirements__: Path to pip requirements file.
+The default is empty.

 - __upgrade__: Boolean flag to control whether pip itself should be upgraded prior to installing any PyPi packages.
 The default is False.